-In early 2013 leaders from GEA, and two other community based initiatives, Businesses for Excellence in Education and AchieveGuilford, began meeting with key leaders of Guilford County Schools to discuss closer collaboration between the organizations that could yield greater educational success for the community.
-By the fall of 2013, the group mapped out a merger of the three that would preserve the strengths of each and provide a more streamlined, focused and high impact organization.
-Governing bodies of the three organizations endorsed the plan, the intent to merge was announced at the annual Education Summit in November and by the end of December the three came together in a restructuring of GEA.
+GEA was initially funded through a collaboration of the Community Foundation of Greater Greensboro, the High Point Community Foundation and the Cemala Foundation.
+In early 2013, leaders from GEA, and two other community based initiatives, Businesses for Excellence in Education (BEE) and AchieveGuilford, began meeting with Guilford County Schools leadership to discuss a closer collaboration between the organizations that could yield greater educational success for the community.
+By the fall of 2013, the group mapped out a merger of the three that would preserve the strengths of each and provide a more streamlined, focused and high-impact organization.
+By the end of December 2013, the three came together in a restructuring of GEA.